WestfW/SAMD10-experiments/README.md

 The UART seems to have a 2-byte FIFO.
 If you send it N bytes while not paying attention, you'll end up reading the 1st, 2nd, and last (from the shift register) bytes that were sent.

 The Baud Rate Generator seems a little unusual, and looks like it requires a 64-bit division to cover all baud rates.
 This is very expensive on CM0 (sucks in big library code) if you can't get it to happen at compile-time instead.

+The SAMD0 has three "SERCOM" units.
+Normally one will be dedicated to UART, one to SPI, and one to I2C.

 ### Notes on Timers
 Two kinds of timers: TCC0 (for Control) has 4 compare channels (8 outpus, some of which would have to complemented to be useful), and TC1/2 have 2 compare channels each (2 outputs.)